FloKnp/ComputerVisionFinal/README.md

 * Use transfer learning to extract features and then use a simple network on these features
 * Select a good pretrained network
 * Enhance the network that works on the extracted features of the pretrained network
-* Add some data augmentation
+* Add some data augmentation (only tried clashed with transforms of pretrained weights and hence resulted in poor results)

 ## Architecture of final submission
 ### Code structure